project-faros/faros.dev/source/farosctl.rst

 These commands return information about the cluster for convenience.

+**Subcommands**
     :credentials: Return the URLs and passwords required to login to the cluster
     :oc-login: Returns the oc command used to login to the cluster
-:public-dns-records: Returns the DNS records that are required external to the
+    :public-dns-records: Returns the DNS records that are required external to the cluster

-                     cluster
+**Example**
+    :code:`farosctl get credentials`

 identify
 --------